USS Monsoon: U.S. Coast Guard

 During her time as a U.S. Coast Guard cutter, Monsoon, along with helped with the arrest of Mexican drug kingpin Francisco Javier Arellano Félix in 2006 while he was deep-sea fishing off the Baja Peninsula.
 The crew of Monsoon took him into custody and his U.S. registered fishing boat, Dock Holiday, was towed back to San Diego from international waters by a Coast Guard patrol boat.

-Monsoon was decommissioned on 28 March 2023.
+USS Monsoon together with sistership USS Chinook were decommissioned from the US Navy on 28 March 2023, and were transferred to the Philippine Navy on the same day.
+Monsoon was renamed BRP Valentin Diaz.